of Displayed Technologies: 10 / 21

 • Licensing Officer: Zinn, Ryan

-TS-055514 — Embark on a new era of fluidic control with our state-of-the-art fluidic oscillator technology with variable sweep, tilt, and inclination control as well as adjustable frequency.
-Experience unmatched precision, adaptability, and efficiency in your fluidic applications.
-Stay ahead of the curve and revolutionize your industry with our innovative solution.
-This inventive technology T2018-041 is just one part of a larger, comprehensive suite of fluidic oscillator technologies offered by The Ohio State University for licensing.
+TS-055653 — Embark on a new era of synchronized flow control with our fluidic oscillator array utilizing frequency-synchronized sweeping jets.
+Experience unmatched precision, adaptability, and efficiency in your engineering endeavors.
+Revolutionize your industry with our innovative solution, driving progress through synchronized fluidic innovation.
+This inventive technology T2018-051 is just one part of a larger, comprehensive suite of fluidic oscillator technologies offered by The Ohio State University for licensing.
 To learn more about our other designs, please visit https://oied.osu.edu/find-technologies and search using the term: Fluidic Oscillator.
 To see a descriptive YouTube video of this technology, please visit: https://www.youtube.com/watch?v=g2Hn2q5W958.

 • College: College of Engineering (COE)